qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 ### The `resource` Object

-A _Resource_ is a generic concept can represent documents, or objects within documents.
+A _Resource_ is a generic concept that can represent documents, or objects within documents.
 A Resource carries attributes which may be used in rule expressions.
 In rule expressions the resource being accessed is represented by the `resource` object.